|

 Among the most important international agreements are

-aside from the International Treaty itself the Convention on Biological
+aside from the International Treaty

-Diversity (CBD), the Agreement on Trade-related Aspects of Intellectual
+itself the Convention on Biological Diversity (CBD), the Agreement on

-Property Rights (TRIPS) of the World Trade Organization (WTO), the Convention
+Trade-related Aspects of Intellectual Property Rights (TRIPS) of the World

-of the Union for the Protection of New Varieties of Plants (UPOV) and World
+Trade Organization (WTO), the Convention of the Union for the Protection of New

-Intellectual Property Organization (WIPO) of the United Nations (UN).
-These
+of the United Nations (UN).
+These international agreements are interlinked and

-international agreements are interlinked and they interact in various ways with
+they interact in various ways with regard to Farmers'

 Top